-We enter into foreign currency forward exchange contracts to hedge our exposure to foreign currency exchange rate variability in the expected future cash flows associated with certain thirdparty and intercompany transactions denominated in foreign currencies forecasted to occur within the next two years (cash flow hedges).
+We enter into foreign currency forward exchange contracts to hedge our exposure to foreign currency exchange rate variability in the expected future cash flows associated with certain third-party and intercompany transactions denominated in foreign currencies forecasted to occur within the next two years (cash flow hedges).
 We report in Other comprehensive income (loss) the effective portion of the gain or loss on derivative financial instruments that we designate and that qualify as cash flow hedges.
 We reclassify these gains or losses into earnings in the same periods when the hedged transactions affect earnings.
 To the extent forward exchange contracts designated as cash flow hedges are ineffective, changes in value are recorded in earnings through the maturity date.
 There was no impact on earnings due to ineffective cash flow hedges.
-At September 30, 2023, we had a U.S. dollar-equivalent gross notional amount of \$1,075.9 million of foreign currency forward exchange contracts designated as cash flow hedges.
-We entered into treasury locks to manage the potential change in interest rates in anticipation of the issuance of \$1.5 billion and \$1.0 billion of fixed rate debt in August 2021 and March 2019, respectively.
-Treasury locks are accounted for as cash flow hedges since they hedge the risk of an increase in treasury rates for the forecasted interest payments of an anticipated fixedrate debt issuance.
+At September 30, 2024, we had a U.S. dollar-equivalent gross notional amount of \$852.0 million of foreign currency forward exchange contracts designated as cash flow hedges.

-The pre-tax amount of gains (losses) recorded in Other comprehensive income (loss) related to cash flow hedges that would have been recorded in the Consolidated Statement of Operations had they not been so designated was (in millions):
+The pre-tax amount of (losses) gains recorded in Other comprehensive income (loss) related to cash flow hedges that would have been recorded in the Consolidated Statement of Operations had they not been so designated was (in millions):

-2023 2022 2021

-Forward exchange contracts \$ 17.2 \$ 70.5 \$ 6 (10.8)
+2024 2023 2022 Forward exchange contracts \$ (21.0) \$ 17.2 \$ 70.5

-Treasury locks (28.0)